driveralex/AC562/CR.md

 }
 ```

-Then the set node chossen is tested in simulation, with they vote force to 1.
-To ensure that that the our methods is ok we repeat simulation multiple time and observe the result.
-Bellow is the code to test the model.
+Then the set node chosen is tested in simulation, with they vote force to 1.
+To ensure that that our methods is ok we repeat simulation multiple time and observe the result.
+Below is the code to test the model.

 ```r
 initVoteBernoulli <- function(igraph,sway_vector)
 {